 In one of many videos dedicated to books, Sanne premiered to all the books I’ll never read.
 A spoken word video dedicated to what Sanne describes as “the eternal struggle of deciding which books to read and which books to put to the side”, it urges viewers to read what interests them, instead of basing their decisions on what society has deemed as popular or “classic”.

 Ariel continued the book theme with a video that’s not only personal, but that will also undoubtedly make most book lovers cringe.
 In An Ode to Broken Spines, Ariel speaks of breaking book spines, leaving pages dogeared, and writing in the margins in order to make what she reads more personal to her, and with this poem urges her viewers to do the same.

 The following evening, we attended the Comedy screening, which featured videos from Adrian Bliss, Laura Bubble, Taha Khan, Tim Hautekiet, and Jack Howard and Dean Dobbs.
 One of the highlights of our time at Buffer Festival, it was a screening filled with laughter.

-Taha continued, expressing his feelings regarding the video going live:
+Taha continued by expressing his feelings about the video going live:

 “I’m nervous to see if people bother to actually click on a video without my face in it, but I believe in the content enough to not be nervous about people liking it; I think if they like my humour, they’ll like it.
 The response at Buffer Fest was great, so that’s a good sign!”